Quartz clock: History

-Their inherent physical and chemical stability and accuracy has resulted in the subsequent proliferation, and since the 1940s they have formed the basis for precision measurements of time and frequency worldwide.
+Their inherent physical and chemical stability and accuracy have resulted in the subsequent proliferation, and since the 1940s they have formed the basis for precision measurements of time and frequency worldwide.

-Developing quartz clocks for the consumer market took place during the 1960's.
+Developing quartz clocks for the consumer market took place during the 1960s.
 One of the first successes was a portable quartz clock called the Seiko Crystal Chronometer QC-951.
 This portable clock was used as a backup timer for marathon events in the 1964 Summer Olympics in Tokyo.
 In 1966, prototypes of the world's first quartz pocket watch were unveiled by Seiko and Longines in the Neuchâtel Observatory's 1966 competition.
 In 1967, both the CEH and Seiko presented prototypes of quartz wristwatches to the Neuchâtel Observatory competition.
 The world's first prototype analog quartz wristwatches were revealed in 1967: the Beta 1 revealed by the Centre Electronique Horloger (CEH) in Neuchâtel Switzerland, and the prototype of the Astron revealed by Seiko in Japan (Seiko had been working on quartz clocks since 1958).
 The first Swiss quartz watch – the Ebauches SA Beta 21 – arrived at the 1970 Basel Fair.